-If you have acute mid achilles pain after an increase or change in training it?s likely you have a reactive tendinopathy.
+If you have acute mid achilles pain after an increase or change in training it’s likely you have a reactive tendinopathy.
 Your initial aim is simply to calm it down and settle symptoms.
 The most important treatment is simply load management.
 Reduce the stress on the achilles to a level that the tendon can manage and the tendon may settle in as little as 5-10 days.
-For mild cases you may be able to continue some running as long as you?re able to keep it pain free.
-Bare in mind though that a tendon may take 24 hours to respond to load so may not hurt until the next day.
-If you can?t find a way to run pain free then it?s usually sensible to rest for a few days until you can.
+For mild cases you may be able to continue some running as long as you’re able to keep it pain-free.
+Bare in mind though that a tendon may take 24 hours to respond to load so it may not hurt until the next day.
+If you can’t find a way to run pain-free then it’s usually sensible to rest for a few days until you can.

 - Isometric calf exercises.